epsilla-cloud/AgentMesh/README.md

 # 🚀 Epsilla AgentMesh

-Epsilla AgentMesh is an open-source multi-agent governance and orchestration platform, inspired by service mesh architecture, designed to help you build, scale, and manage powerful AI agent systems with unified communication, policy control, and observability.
+Epsilla AgentMesh is an open-source governance and orchestration framework for multi-agent and micro-agent, inspired by service mesh architecture, designed to help you build, scale, and manage powerful AI agent systems with unified communication, policy control, and observability.

 ---